enzoblain/ClusterX/README.md

 **ClusterX** is an advanced algorithmic trading bot built using **Python**.
 It applies the **Smart Money Concept (SMC)** strategy to analyze market conditions and execute trades based on key liquidity levels and market structure.

+This **branch** is specifically used for testing and experimenting with different trading strategies and code implementations.
+The actual trading algorithm runs in a more optimized language for better performance in live environments.

 ---

 ## Features